-After some back and forth among band and record company and Albini (and also producer Scott Litt, who was brought in to soften some of those rough edges), 'In Utero' was released on Sept.
+There followed some back and forth between the band, record company and Albini – and also producer Scott Litt, who was brought in to soften some of those rough edges.
+In Utero was released on Sept.
 13 and, not so surprisingly, debuted at No. 1.
-While making the promotional rounds for the record, MTV proposed filming the group for its popular 'Unplugged' series.
+While making the promotional rounds for the record, MTV proposed filming the group for its popular Unplugged series.
 After much back and forth (again), Nirvana agreed to sit down, strip down and play some songs.

-And unlike most other bands that sat down for 'Unplugged' sessions, Nirvana performed their 14-song set in one take.
+And unlike most other bands that sat down for Unplugged sessions, Nirvana performed their 14-song set in one take.
 The result was a stark, scary and scar-revealing portrait of an artist verging on collapse.
-You can hear it in the primal shakiness of Cobain's voice, a haunted instrument of torture and unease (he reportedly was going through drug withdrawal at the time).
+You can hear it in the primal shakiness of Cobain's voice, a haunted instrument of torture and unease.
+(He reportedly was going through drug withdrawal at the time.)
 It was a pivotal moment, both for the group and in rock history.

-During their nearly hour-long performance, Nirvana played only a handful of their own songs; 'Come As You Are' was the most popular.
-Instead, they focused on covers of cuts by their onstage pals the Meat Puppets (three songs), Lead Belly (a harrowing take of 'Where Did You Sleep Last Night' that ended the show) and Scottish rockers the Vaselines, plus a stripped-down version of David Bowie's 1970 track 'The Man Who Sold the World,' which found a new audience of fans following Nirvana's cover.
+During their nearly hour-long performance, Nirvana played only a handful of their own songs; "Come As You Are" was the most popular.
+Instead, they focused on covers of cuts by their onstage pals the Meat Puppets (three songs), Lead Belly (a harrowing take of "Where Did You Sleep Last Night" that ended the show) and Scottish rockers the Vaselines, plus a stripped-down version of David Bowie's 1970 track "The Man Who Sold the World," which found a new audience of fans following Nirvana's cover.

-It came out on Nov.
-1 and immediately shot to No. 1.
-'About a Girl' and 'The Man Who Sold the World' received extensive airplay.
-And the somber, cello-assisted version of 'In Utero''s 'All Apologies' that served as 'MTV Unplugged in New York''s penultimate track became a fitting requiem for Cobain.
+MTV Unplugged in New York came out on Nov.
+1, 1994, and immediately shot to No. 1.
+"About a Girl" and "The Man Who Sold the World" received extensive airplay.
+A somber, cello-assisted version of "All Apologies" from In Utero served as this project's penultimate track, then became a fitting requiem for Kurt Cobain.

 Two decades later, the raw, savage music sounds like it's peeling away at layers of wounds, even without its tragic history in hindsight.
-No other 'Unplugged' outing comes close to the sheer nakedness that Cobain exhibits here.
+No other Unplugged outing comes close to the sheer nakedness that Cobain exhibits on MTV Unplugged in New York.
 He's ravaged, torn and frayed.